 - developing nationally applicable frameworks for water ecosystem health assessments

 - quantifying contaminant pathways of exposure and developing remediation options for government and industry.

-Dr Greg Davis, leads CSIRO Land and Water's Water Reuse and Environmental Process Engineering research program.
-He also leads CSIRO Water for a Healthy Country's Industrial and Urban Groundwater Contaminants research.
+Dr Davis also leads CSIRO Land and Water's Water Reuse and Environmental Process Engineering research program.

-In these roles, he leads cross-disciplinary teams and projects that generate research to support water reuse and waste stream treatment and resource and energy sector industries.
+In this role, he leads cross-disciplinary teams and projects that generate research to support water reuse and waste stream treatment, healthy ground and surface water environments, and resource and energy sector industries.
 This includes innovative approaches to mineral and petroleum recovery, reuse of mineral industry wastes, and geothermal energy.

-Dr Davis is keenly interested in the role of science in informing industry, regulatory and community assessments of polluted groundwater and soil environments.
+Dr Davis is keenly interested in the role of science in informing industry, Government and the community to protect human health and the environment.

 Dr Davis joined CSIRO in 1983, after completing his doctoral studies on the topic of pyritic oxidation in mining industry waste rock dumps at the University of Wollongong, New South Wales, Australia, and the then Australian Atomic Energy Commission (now ANSTO).

 Prior to his appointment as Theme Leader in 2013, Dr Davis led CSIRO Water for a Healthy Country's Industrial and Urban Groundwater Contaminants research area.

 Dr Davis has been awarded a: